🧂 12 Salty Facts about The Dead Sea

 With a name like The Dead Sea, how could we miss it out?
-That’s what we thought, so we put pen to paper to create a list of interesting facts about the Dead Sea that are sure to have you talking and Googling for days.
+That’s what we thought, so we put pen to paper to create a list of fun facts about the Dead Sea that are sure to have you talking and Googling for days.

-The Dead Sea is up to 9 times saltier than any other sea or ocean in
+The Dead Sea is up to 9 times saltier than any other sea or ocean in the world!

-the world!
 People have described the feeling of floating in it as like a combination of olive oil and fine sand.

 In Hebrew, it is known as the “Salt Sea”.
-But in Arabic it’s called the “Sea of Death”.
+But in Arabic, it’s called the “Sea of Death”.

-Death”.
-It’s located between the banks of
+It’s located between the banks of Israel and Jordan.

 People claim it helps them with a variety of skin conditions like acne and eczema.
 A number of people have also claimed it helps soothe muscle pain and arthritis.

 The banks of The Dead Sea are populated with many luxury spas and hotels.